Vicarious trauma, secondary trauma, compassion fatigue, burnout...

 EMDR, a recommended trauma therapy by the US Department of Veterans Affairs (VA) and the World Health Organization (WHO), has been shown to successfully reduce symptoms of PTSD and vicarious trauma by allowing the brain to process the experience(s) and the body to release the stored energy of the trauma.

 Being the first to arrive to events involving injuries or loss of life and/or providing emotional support to clients after a crisis has an impact on the person responding.
-The expectation that one can be regularly surrounded by loss and suffering and not be effected by it is as unrealistic as expecting to walk through water and not get your feet wet.
+The expectation that one can be regularly surrounded by loss and suffering and not be impacted by it is as unrealistic as expecting to walk through water and not get your feet wet.

-When you're ready to give yourself the same care and compassion you so warmly give to others, I invite you to schedule your free consultation at my Santa Clarita, CA office below.
+When you're ready to give yourself the same care and compassion you so warmly give to others, I invite you to schedule your free consultation at my Santa Clarita, CA therapy office below.